Grien25/DAITK/src/ide/frontend/FE-README.md

 2. Rename the placeholder `GAMEID` once the extraction succeeds.
 3. Optionally run `stage1.py` to split the `main.dol` using `decomp-toolkit` and create `config/[GAMEID]/build.sha1` for verification.
+4. Open `config.yml` or `build.sha1` in your editor from the GUI to tweak paths or modules.

 Run it with: